Is taking magnesium good for migraine?

 The ideal medication for prevention and treatment of migraine would have no side effects, no risk, would be safe in pregnancy, as well as be highly effective while remaining inexpensive.
 Of course, no such medication exists, but magnesium comes closer than many interventions on all these fronts.

 Magnesium oxide is frequently used in pill form to prevent migraine, usually at a dose of 400-600 mg per day.
 Acutely, it can be dosed in pill form at the same dosage or given intravenously as magnesium sulfate at 1-2 gm.
 The most frequent side effect is diarrhea, which can be helpful in those prone to constipation.
 Diarrhea and abdominal cramping that is sometimes experienced is dose-responsive, such that a lower dose or decreasing the frequency of intake usually takes care of the problem.

 Magnesium oxide in doses up to 400 mg is pregnancy category A, which means it can be used safely in pregnancy.
 Magnesium sulfate, typically given intravenously, now carries a warning related to bone thinning seen in the developing fetus when used longer than 5-7 days in a row.
 This was discovered in the context of high doses being given to pregnant women to prevent preterm labor.

-The most substantial evidence for magnesium’s effectiveness is in patients who have or have had aura with their migraines.
+The most substantial evidence for magnesium’s effectiveness is in patients who have or have had aura with their migraine.
 It is believed magnesium may prevent the wave of brain signaling, called cortical spreading depression, which produces the visual and sensory changes in the common forms of aura.
 Other mechanisms of magnesium action include improved platelet function and decreased release or blocking of pain transmitting chemicals in the brain such as Substance P and glutamate.
 Magnesium may also prevent the narrowing of brain blood vessels caused by the neurotransmitter serotonin.

 Daily oral magnesium has also been shown to prevent menstrually related migraine, especially in those with premenstrual migraine.
 This means that preventive use can target those with aura or those with menstrually related migraine, even for those with irregular cycles.